 When we lose the power to surprise each other, we lose a

 chunk of what it means to be human.
 Would that matter?

 At best we're ambivalent.
-Who in his right mind would live without an
+We wonder who in their right mind would live without an

 automobile, a computer, a fax machine, a telephone, a toaster, lifelong